Skip to main content

 Nidi di Rondine (Swallow Nests)

-Imaginative baked pasta dish unique to San Marino.
-Fresh pasta sheets rolled with ham, cheese, and béchamel sauce, sliced to resemble bird nests, then baked in tomato sauce with more béchamel and Parmesan.
-The spiraled pasta creates beautiful presentation.
-Each nest is ultra-creamy, combining Italian pasta traditions with Sammarinese flair.
-Found in traditional restaurants throughout the republic.
+A baked pasta dish that belongs to San Marino.
+Fresh pasta sheets are rolled up with ham, cheese, and béchamel, then sliced so each piece looks like a bird's nest before baking in tomato sauce with more béchamel and Parmesan.
+The spiral makes for a striking plate, and every nest comes out creamy.
+It is Italian pasta technique with a Sammarinese twist, and you will find it in traditional restaurants across the republic.

 Piada Romagnola